 There was no available antidote to tribble poison, but the agent turnover problem can be countered with several, including WorkFlex.
 WorkFlex cannot solve all contact center problems, but we can help solve some of the most critical – i.e., the need to optimize the agent experience.
 With WorkFlex:

 When agents are engaged, feel valued, and enjoy higher job satisfaction, they are less likely to “expire” as employees and head for the exits.
-The real trouble with turnover is the inability or unwillingness of many companies to take the necessary steps reduce it.
+The real trouble with turnover is the inability or unwillingness of many companies to take the necessary steps to reduce it.
 Those companies choosing to invest in their employees will reap the rewards of less turnover, happier employees, and happier customers (never forget the one-to-one ratio between employee and customer satisfaction).
 Those that decide change is too cumbersome are likely to suffer increasing turnover as agents look for more accommodating work environments.
 As always, we’ll be happy to talk with you about how our technology accomplishes good things for your employees, your operations, and your business bottom line.